By: Karla Hovde

 The church marked 2017, the anniversary year, with a number of projects and special collections around the number 150.
 They asked for 150 people to read through the entire Bible in a year, and had 90 people commit to doing so.
 One month, the congregation started a collection drive for 150 pairs of shoes for a non-profit; they ended up with over 200 pairs.
-Another month, they decided to put together 150 birthing kits for UMCOR, and actually made about 300 kits.
+Another month, they decided to put together 150 birthing kits for the United Methodist Committee on Relief (UMCOR), and actually made about 300 kits.
 Members were invited to write the number of hours they volunteered each month on a poster in the church, with the goal of recording 150 volunteer hours per month.
 Some months they recorded from 200 to 500 hours.
-Jim Boots, First UMC’s Administrative Council Chair, says, “this all fed into the feeling that if we put a call out there, amazing things can happen.”
+“This all fed into the feeling that if we put a call out there, amazing things can happen,” said Jim Boots, First UMC’s Administrative Council chair.

 In the meantime, it became clear that the church’s aging audio/visual system needed to be replaced.
 Raising the funds to do this became the second $50,000 category.

 By New Year’s Eve in 2017, all three cylinders were overflowing.
 The money collected totaled $68,600 for the three local organizations, $67,000 for the sound system, and an incredible $83,000 given by members on their own.
-The $150,000 goal was surpassed by 44%.
-Koppen says during the last Sunday of 2017, when the last of the sugar was poured into and over the tops of the cylinders, people were really shocked at what they had done.
+The $150,000 goal was surpassed by 44 percent.
+Koppen said during the last Sunday of 2017, when the last of the sugar was poured into and over the tops of the cylinders, people were really shocked at what they had done.

-Boots thinks that First UMC has learned through this anniversary year that every gift, from $10, to a pair of shoes, to $50,000, makes a difference.
-“When God is in control, and people feel that, we can do a lot of good for our community.”
-He emphasizes that the congregation couldn’t have done this on its own.
-He hopes to make it clear to the Redwood Falls community that the United Methodists didn’t do this work, and that it is undoubtedly God working though the church.
-“Of course, we still had to make a plan and publicize the goals each Sunday,” he adds.
+Boots thinks that First UMC has learned through this anniversary year that every gift, from $10 to a pair of shoes to $50,000, makes a difference.
+“When God is in control, and people feel that, we can do a lot of good for our community,” he said.
+He emphasized that the congregation couldn’t have done this on its own.
+He hopes to make it clear to the Redwood Falls community that United Methodists didn’t do this work; instead, it is undoubtedly God working though the church.
+“Of course, we still had to make a plan and publicize the goals each Sunday,” he added.

-When asked what the take-home message of this story is, Boots says “I keep coming back to: don’t limit God.”
-He adds that all churches have their struggles, but we should remember that those are human issues.
+When asked what the take-home message of this story is, Boots said, “I keep coming back to: Don’t limit God,” adding that all churches have their struggles, but we should remember that those are human issues.
 “That’s not God.
 We need to put a challenge like this one out there and let people answer with their faith.
-Let God work though us.”
+Let God work through us.”

 The 150th anniversary has been a heartwarming experience for First UMC.
-“I can see where Wesley had his heartwarming experience, and I think we have that here now,” says Boots.
+“I can see where Wesley had his heartwarming experience, and I think we have that here now,” said Boots.

 Karla Hovde is the communications specialist for the Minnesota Annual Conference of the United Methodist Church.